pohaoc/INTLSnip/README.md

 # INTLSnip
 A snipping tool that resizes the image intelligently using content aware scaling

+# Why
+The inspiration came when I was cropping some images for training data.

 The tool is implemented with the algorithm described in this [paper](https://perso.crans.org/frenoy/matlab2012/seamcarving.pdf)

 GUI built with PyQt5